 What Does Workplace Violence Training Typically Include?

-There are many types of workplace violence training and they vary greatly depending on the provider an employer chooses and whether they elect for online, in-person, or on-site training.
+There are many workplace violence training types and they vary greatly depending on the provider and whether the employer elects for online, in-person, or on-site training.
 However, most workplace violence training programs include guidance on how to respond to an active shooter, how to identify potential threats, and preventative measures.
 Training programs may also include techniques for anger management and de-escalating situations that can lead to violence.
 Some will even help business owners draft company-specific response plans or workplace violence policies.

 What Does Workplace Violence Training Typically Exclude?